Why Should I Use Task and Project Views in Project Management Software?

 By investing in software with multiple views, you allow your team members to work in their own way and modify the tool to fit their individual preferences.
 Not only will this produce the above benefits, but it will also increase the adoption of the software.

 If a project management tool doesn’t offer simple customization that allows different task and project views, it’s missing a critical component.

 After all, if employees find a view cumbersome or difficult to use but can’t change it, they simply won’t want to use it.

-This is why it’s important to select software that has the ability to switch between views — one that caters to specific work styles and objectives and enables users to transform one view into another with one click.
-So the entire team can manage the project data in one place, while each person can view it in whatever format they prefer.
+This is why it’s important to select software that can switch between views — one that caters to specific work styles and objectives and enables users to transform one view into another with one click.
+The entire team can manage the project data in one place, while each person can view it in whatever format they prefer.

 When to use different task and project views

 Here’s an overview of the five most-common task and project views and when each one may be most beneficial.